 It increases the chances for the success of your effort.

-Stakeholder Engagement Strategies in SAA Strategic Planning
+Stakeholder Engagement Strategies

 Planning efforts by SAAs have varied greatly in size, planning period, and system inclusivity.
 Many of these variations have to do with planning scope, SAA statutory authority, and planning capacity.
 The scope of planning varied from grant-specific or agency-wide to broader efforts designed to coordinate the directions of multiple state-level criminal justice agencies.
 These variations were mainly due to the SAA’s statutorily defined role, responsibility, and mission within state government.
 Despite these variations, SAAs used many common planning tools, engagement strategies and consensus building approaches.